Insights article

 • On smaller-scale major planning applications, a concise summary with sharp detail communicates professionalism and appreciation of residents nearby.
 Your project will benefit from a robust approach that flags up critical issues by the community and provides relevant responses.

-To help your team, start make use of a dedicated community consultation tool for your planning application.
-Leading planning consultation tools, such as the PlaceChangers Engagement tool, auto-generate visual community consultation reports, which can be attached to any Statement of Community Involvement for additional impact and transparency.
+To help your reporting process, consider dedicated community consultation tools for your planning application.
+For instance, leading planning consultation tools, such as the PlaceChangers Engagement tool, auto-generate visual community consultation reports, which can be attached to any Statement of Community Involvement for additional impact and transparency.

 Explore the PlaceChangers planning toolkit